motazabdou/time_square/README.md

 Adding an equal number of ladies and gents watches and providing a filtering option to display appropriate user choice.

+Adding social accounts login and register features, and possible Google Pay and Apple Pay features for payment, which can potentially retain more customers due to ease of use and bypassing a longer login/registration duration, which could send some customers away from the store.

 ### Bugs and Fixes for Future Releases After Testing